 Booking your next vacation with your French-language studies in mind?
 You’re a class act.
 Immersion is one of the best ways to learn a language, but you probably already knew that.

 This article isn’t just about praising you for being proactive, however.
 It’s also about opening your mind to the huge number of French-speaking places in the world.
-Though it took an unfortunate legacy of colonialism to help make it so, French is now the sixth most-widely spoken language in the world, and it’s one of the fastest-growing.
+Though it took an unfortunate legacy of colonialism to make it so, French is now the sixth most widely spoken language in the world, and it’s one of the fastest-growing.

 Indeed, you don’t have to go to France to practice your French — and you’ll probably get to experience an alternative version of the language that way.
 It’s an official language in 29 countries, and that doesn’t even count all the places where it’s unofficially spoken.
 Half of all French speakers live in Africa, and the population growth there could push the total number of French speakers to as high as 700 million by 2050 (compared to about 300 million today).